Cleveland Clinic logo

 Symptoms and Causes

-• Mosquitoes.
-The most common way to get Zika is through the bite of Ae. aegypti and Ae. albopictus mosquitoes.
-You can find these mosquitoes in many parts of the world, including the U.S. They spread Zika when they bite someone who’s infected and then bite someone else.
+• Mosquitoes: The most common way to get Zika is through the bite of Aedes aegypti and Aedes albopictus mosquitoes.
+They live in many parts of the world, including the U.S. They spread Zika when they bite someone who’s infected and then bite someone else.

-• Pregnant person to fetus.
-If you’re pregnant and have a Zika infection, it can pass through the placenta to the fetus.
-Zika can cause your child to be born with congenital (present at birth) conditions like microcephaly.
+• Vertical transmission: If you’re pregnant, the Zika virus can pass through the placenta to the fetus.
+Zika can cause serious congenital conditions.

-• Sexual contact.
-Zika virus can stay in body fluids, like semen, for weeks to months after an infection, even if you never had symptoms or your symptoms have gone away.
-It can spread to other people through oral, anal or vaginal sex.
+• Sexual contact: The virus can spread to other people through oral, anal or vaginal sex.
+It can stay in body fluids, like semen, for weeks to months after an infection, even if you never had symptoms or your symptoms have gone away.

 Advertisement